What Are PFAS and How Can I Remove Them From My Water?

 Get More Information

-If you’re concerned about PFAS/PFOA contamination in your drinking water, it may be time to invest in a filtration system specifically designed to reduce these contaminants.
-It’s important to understand that not all RO systems are rated to reduce PFAS, though.
-EcoPureHome is proud to offer one that does: The Brita Total360 Reverse Osmosis Drinking Water Filtration System.
-This system installs directly under your sink, providing safe, clean water right to your tap.
+If you’re concerned about PFOA or other PFAS contaminating your drinking water, it may be time to invest in a filtration system specifically designed to reduce these harmful contaminants.
+However, it’s important to understand that not all RO systems are certified to reduce PFAS.
+EcoPureHome is proud to offer an RO system that is certified to reduce PFAS: The Brita Total 360 Reverse Osmosis Drinking Water Filtration System.
+This product, which installs directly under your sink to provide safer, clean water right to your tap, is NSF-certified to reduce up to 97 percent of PFOA and PFOS.